SantiGauna/SantiGauna/README.md

         <img align="center" src="https://simpleicons.org/icons/twitter.svg" height="30" width="40" /></a>
 </p>

-¡Bienvenido a mi perfil de GitHub!
-Soy Santiago Gauna, un apasionado desarrollador siempre buscando aprender y mejorar mis habilidades en el mundo de la programación.
+Welcome to my GitHub profile!
+I'm Santiago Gauna, a passionate developer always seeking to learn and improve my skills in the world of programming.

-## Sobre mí
+About Me

-- 💻 Actualmente estoy desarrollando proyectos en C# y Angular
+💻 Currently, I'm working on projects in C# and Angular.
-- 📚 Siempre estoy aprendiendo más sobre el Desarrollo Web.
+📚 I'm always learning more about Web Development.
-- 🛠 Me siento cómodo trabajando con Android Studio, Visual Studio y VSCode, y siempre estoy abierto a explorar nuevas herramientas.
+🛠 I feel comfortable working with Android Studio, Visual Studio, and VSCode, and I'm always open to exploring new tools.

-## Tecnologías
+Technologies

-Aquí hay algunas de las tecnologías con las que trabajo:
+Here are some of the technologies I work with:

-- Angular
+Angular
-- HTML
+HTML
-- CSS
+CSS
-- JavaScript
+JavaScript
-- SQL
+SQL
-- C#
+C#
-- Python
+Python

-## Herramientas
+Tools

-Estas son algunas de las herramientas que suelo utilizar:
+These are some of the tools I usually use:

-- Android Studio
+Android Studio
-- Visual Studio
+Visual Studio
-- VSCode
+VSCode

-## Contacto
+Contact

-¡Estoy emocionado por conectar contigo y explorar juntos el mundo de la programación!
+I'm excited to connect with you and explore the world of programming together!

-Puedes encontrarme en [LinkedIn](https://www.linkedin.com/in/tu-nombre/) y [Twitter](https://twitter.com/tu_usuario).
+You can find me on LinkedIn and Twitter.

-¡Hagamos cosas increíbles juntos! 😊
+Let's create amazing things together! 😊
 <br>
 <br><br><br>